realitytracing/Reality-Tracing-WIP/integrated-text/part-6-heart-revisited.md

 - Identity-level performance standards
 - Abstract scores detached from lived cost

-False metrics feel constraining, but they are not enforced by reality.
-They persist only through attention, fear, and social reinforcement.
+False metrics feel constraining, but they are **not enforced by reality**.
+They persist through attention, fear, coordination pressure, and social reinforcement.

 When false metrics are mistaken for real constraints:
 - People experience artificial scarcity